-- (3) The Commissioner shall within thirty days of receipt - of the sufficient information issue an advance ruling or give reasons for the inability to issue an advance ruling on the application. - (4) The decision issued under subsection (3) shall be binding on the Commissioner and the applicant for a period not exceeding twelve months.
-Amended by EACCM(A) 2019 - 248B.
+- (3) The Commissioner shall within thirty days of receipt - of the sufficient information issue an advance ruling or give reasons for the inability to issue an advance ruling on the application. - (4) The decision issued under subsection (3) shall be binding on the Commissioner and the applicant for a period not exceeding twelve months. - 248B.
 A Partner State shall not promote any Customs Discriminatory procedures, measures or trade practices that are discriminatory to procedures. persons on the grounds of gender, age or disabilities.